SPIP

 - a.spip_url applies to URL addresses that are converted into hypertext links.
 For example:

-The link [->http://www.uzine.net] displays the address of the URL and creates a hypertext link: http://www.uzine.net
+The link [->http://www.uzine.net] displays the address of the URL and creates a hypertext link that looks like this: http://www.uzine.net

-- a.spip_glossaire applies to links to an external glossary (currently the online encyclopedia Wikipedia).
+- a.spip_glossaire applies to links to an external glossary (currently the online encyclopaedia Wikipedia).
 For example:

 The link [?SPIP] generates the following kind of link: SPIP